hmrc/platform-test-example-performance-tests/README.md

-**This is a template README.md.
-Be sure to update this with project specific content that describes your performance test project.**

 # platform-test-example-performance-tests

-Performance test suite for the `<digital service name>`, using [performance-test-runner](https://github.com/hmrc/performance-test-runner) under the hood.
+An example performance test suite using the `vat-flat-rate-calculator-frontend`, and [performance-test-runner](https://github.com/hmrc/performance-test-runner) under the hood.

 ## Pre-requisites